sdrsiddiqui/sdrsiddiqui.github.io/_posts/2018-02-09-Data-Science.markdown

 **Scalable:**  It is fast and scalable as compared to other languages like R, Stata, Matlab.

-**Packages:** Wide range of packages that make it easy to get started and build application.
+**Packages:** Wide range of packages that make it easy to get started and build the application.
 Some of them are:
-* NumPy for manipulation of homogeneous array based data.
+* NumPy for manipulation of homogeneous array-based data.
 * Pandas for manipulation of heterogeneous and labeled data.
 * SciPy for common scientific computing tasks.
 * Matplotlib for publication-quality visualizations.